xinwenfu/VChat_LTER/README.md

 	* This means out valid characters are in the range `0x00` - `0x7F`.
 This is of course excluding the known bad characters that are the null terminator (`0x00`), line feed (`0x0A`), and carriage return (`0x0D`).

 #### SEH Handler
-1. The first thing that we need to do, is fix the address we use to overwrite the SEH handler.
-We can again use `mona.py` to find *seh* gadgets, and filter out those that contain bad characters.
+1. The first thing that we need to do is fix the address we use to overwrite the SEH handler.
+We can again use `mona.py` to find *seh* gadgets and filter out those that contain bad characters.

 	```
 	!mona seh -cm safeseh=off -cp nonull,ascii -o -cpb '\x0a\x0d'